Kinto/kinto/docs/api/1.x/openid.rst

 JavaScript example
 ------------------

-Let's go through a simple OpenID login example using the :github:`JavaScript kinto client <Kinto/kinto-http.js>`.
+Let's go through a simple OpenID login example using the `JavaScript kinto client <https://github.com/Kinto/kinto-http.js>`_.

 When the user clicks a login button, it initiates the login process by redirecting the browser to the Identity Provider, which itself redirects it to the application page once successful.